Earth Energy Fruits & Veggies Versus Balance of Nature: Are They Worth It or Not?

 Which Ingredients List is Better?

 The recommended daily dose for Earth Energy vitamins is only 2 capsules providing 600 mg.
-This is far too small an amount to provide legitimate health benefits for most people.
+This is too small an amount to provide legitimate health benefits for most people.

-While Earth Energy is cheaper than Balance of Nature, the price is still very high for such a small dose and limited ingredients.
+While Earth Energy is a bit cheaper than Balance of Nature, the price is still very high for such a small dose and limited ingredients.
 To be honest, Earth Energy Fruits & Veggies appears to be a second-rate and overpriced knockoff of Balance of Nature.

 That said, both of these whole food supplements are very expensive and there are much better Balance of Nature alternatives out there.